samiya1859/5f/README.md

 ```bash
 flask run
 ```
-This will start the Flask development server, and you can access the application at http://localhost:5000
+This will start the Flask development server, and you can access the application at http://localhost:5000 then from there you can go to http://localhost:5000/apidocs/ for swagger UI.

-##API Documentation
+## API Documentation
 The 5F Project provides a RESTful API for interacting with its resources.
 Below is an overview of the main API endpoints:

 ### 1. Authentication Endpoints